Retracing my steps with Lori

 Link to workout in Strava

-view from the hostel
+views from the hostel

 We were slow to get out of the hostel - challenges with no running water and 15 people all trying to use a kitchen simultaneously - but fortunately the weather was dry (as was our stuff after an overnight near the heater!).
-Only my shirt was still a little damp (but, thanks to the rain, smelled better than it ought to have when I had to reuse it regardless) but that just made for an invigorating morning.
+Only my shirt was still a little damp (but, thanks to the rain, smelled better than it ought to have when I had to reuse it regardless) but that just made for a slightly more invigorating morning.

 Made it to the glaciers, had lunch, had starbucks, and did the skywalk, but did not take a chance to touch these glaciers since the trailheads were all far off the route.
 We knew we'd get a chance in Alaska ;)